 Research Institute Leadership & Organization

 The PAMF Research Institute (PAMFRI) is led by renowned health economist Harold "Hal" S. Luft, Ph.D., Director, Research Institute, who became the Research Institute's Director in 2008.
-He is assisted by a coordinating council made up of department directors and two rotating faculty members.
+He is assisted by a coordinating council made up of functional leaders and two rotating faculty members.

 - Research Administration